Sunday, May 23, 2010

 request of her readers.
 And when an opportunity to be a featured guest at the

-Over 40 Females in
+launch party for Over 40 Females in

 New York City presented itself, Merritt jumped at the chance.